-Animals that have been cleared medically are able to go home the same day!
-If, after counseling, you are ready to take your new pet home, we will review your pet's medical documents and have you read and sign an adoption agreement.
-We will also send you home with a small supply of the food your pet has been eating in order to get you started.
+Before heading home with your new pet, we will review your pet's medical and behavior history and you will sign an adoption agreement.
+You will also receive a small supply of the food your pet has been eating to get you started.

 Taking your new pet home

-Congratulations!
-You are ready to head home with your new pet!
-Dogs must go home with their own leash and collar.
-(Slip leashes, choke chains, prong collars and harnesses do not qualify.)
+Congratulations on adopting your new pet!
+Dogs must go home with a leash and collar (slip leashes, choke chains, prong collars, retractable leashes, and harnesses do not qualify).
 Cats and critters must go home in secure carriers.

-Leashes, collars, carriers and more are available for purchase at our adoption centers or you may bring your own with you when you pick up.
-Proceeds of sales at our main Adoption Center and Adoption Center West support the lifesaving work of Dane County Humane Society!
+Leashes, collars, carriers, and more are available for purchase at our Adoption Center, or you may bring your own when you pick up your pet.
+Proceeds of sales at our Adoption Center support the lifesaving work of Dane County Humane Society!